GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part01.rst

 the condition is true then the first statement* is evaluated.
 If the value of the condition is false, then the second statement* is evaluated.

-The execution of a while statement starts by evaluating its expression part, called the condition.
+The execution of a :token:`~Tiny:while` statement starts by evaluating its expression part, called the condition.
 The condition expression must have a boolean type, otherwise this is an error.
 If the value of the condition is false, nothing is executed.
 If the value of the condition is true, then the statement* is executed and then the while